[Table of Contents] | [Implementing ATAG 2.0]

 The first step in determining ATAG 2.0 conformance is to assess whether the Success Criteria have been satisfied.
 The potential answers are:

-- No: If a conformance claim is made, an explanation is optional, but strongly recommended.
+- No: If a conformance claim is made, an explanation is optional, yet strongly recommended.

 to the Web Content Accessibility Guidelines (WCAG) 2.0